gx9702/UA-TypeRepository/Core/Part3/DataTypes/DateString/readme.md

 <!-- datatype -->
 ## DateString
+A date formatted as defined in ISO 8601-2000.
 <!-- end of description -->
 The fields of the DateString DataType are defined in the following table: